honeyhiveai/realign/README.md

 Your agent likely has external dependencies, such as a human user or a third party API call.
 All such dependencies must be simulated for your agent to function.
 The `simulation.simulator` param specifies this simulator.

-You might wonder why we pass in a SyntheticUserBuilder instead of a SyntheticUser.
-This is because the simulator will `yield` a new SyntheticUser each time a subroutine is spawned, and so what we need to pass in is the *synthetic user generator* rather than the actual synthetic user.
+You might wonder why we pass in a SyntheticUserFactory instead of a SyntheticUser.
+This is because the simulator will `yield` a new SyntheticUser each time a coroutine is spawned, and so what we need to pass in is the *synthetic user generator* rather than the actual synthetic user.
 Here’s how it works:

 - Synthetic user builder yields a new persona for every simulation run
-- The SyntheticUserBuilder is initialized using persona and scenario.
+- The SyntheticUserFactory is initialized using persona and scenario.
 Each run will have variants of different personas based on what you specify.
-- Realign’s SyntheticUserBuilder leverages 1000 personas specified in the `persona-hub/personas.jsonl` file.
+- Realign’s SyntheticUserFactory leverages 1000 personas specified in the `persona-hub/personas.jsonl` file.
 For more information, please refer to the [Persona Hub paper.](https://arxiv.org/pdf/2406.20094)

 # Contributing